 The last thing you want to be doing is worrying if you've packed everything you might need and you certainly don't want to be spending unnecessary souvenir money on things you already have at home.

 This list will help you with some of our recommended essentials for your getaway, whether you're staying in a cosy caravan or luxury lodge.

 One of the first things we find ourselves doing after any journey is putting the kettle on, so make sure you pack tea bags (or your favourite coffee) so you can enjoy a brew on arrival.
-Similarly some sugar, sweeteners and any other bits-and-bobs you might want to add shouldn't be left behind.
-If there's someone in the family who can't eat a meal with out ketchup, you'll also want to bring this and any other condiments along with you to save you buying a whole new bottle.
+Similarly, some sugar, sweeteners and any other bits-and-bobs you might want to add shouldn't be left behind.
+If there's someone in the family who can't eat a meal without ketchup, you'll also want to bring this and any other condiments along with you to save you from buying a whole new bottle.
 It's also a great idea to bring a small selection of spices with you for nights in with a homemade dinner.

 TOP TIP: Use ziploc freezer bags to store your tea bags, sugar and spices, saving space and making them easier to pack!
 Pack a few spare bags too...
 They come in handy for all sorts of things, especially picnics, and don't take up much space in your suitcase!

 A self-catering holiday can sometimes feel like a journey into the unknown and if you're staying in a countryside location chances are there may be limited streetlights around where you're staying.
 We always encourage our guests to bring a torch when staying at our parks, you'll be surprised how handy they come in!
 From taking the bins out at night to navigating your way back from the quaint village pub up the road, a torch will help guide you along some of the less well-lit pathways without losing your way.

 Whether it's a pack of cards for the journey or the trusty Monopoly for a cosy night in, games are a great way to bring the family together on a self-catering holiday.